Diacylglycerols

 2. Diacylglycerol Metabolism in Plants and Microorganisms

 Fungi contain one phospholipase C subtype, which is related to the mammalian PLC-δ, and its activity may be related to pathogenicity, especially in plant infections.
-Enzymes with phospholipases C activity have been identified in bacteria, and these have a wide range of substrate specificities and are often toxins in animal hosts, but phospholipids in prokaryotes are produced almost entirely via the CDP-diacylglycerol pathway rather than from diacylglycerol intermediates.
+Enzymes of the phospholipases C type have been identified in bacteria, and these use a wide range of substrates and are often toxins in animal hosts, but phospholipids in prokaryotes are produced almost entirely via the CDP-diacylglycerol pathway rather than from diacylglycerol intermediates.

 3. Analysis